jonahschlie/mini-gpt/README.md

 ```
 1. *Laplace Smoothing* <br>
    Laplace smoothing is applied in two scenarios within our code:
-   - **Unigram probabilities (order = 1):** When the current n-gram order is `1`, meaning no context is used and we only consider individual word frequencies.
+   - **Unigram probabilities (order = 1):** When the current n-gram order is `1`, meaning no context is used and I only consider individual word frequencies.
 This ensures even unseen words get a non-zero probability.
-   - **Backoff:** When the context for a higher-order n-gram is not found, we back off to a smoothed unigram probability scaled by `alpha`.
+   - **Backoff:** When the context for a higher-order n-gram is not found, I back off to a smoothed unigram probability scaled by `alpha`.
         ```python
         (self.unigram[word] + 1) / (sum(self.unigram.values()) + self.vocab_size)
         ```

 2. *Interpolation* <br>
-   We combine probabilities from multiple n-gram orders (e.g., unigram, bigram, trigram) using predefined interpolation weights stored in `self.lambdas`.
+   I combine probabilities from multiple n-gram orders (e.g., unigram, bigram, trigram) using predefined interpolation weights stored in `self.lambdas`.
    This allows the model to balance information from short and long contexts:
     ```python
     prob += lambda_weight * prob_order